 Plant Heat Tolerant Varieties

-My favorite lettuce is Romaine and the variety that that does best in the heat is called Parris Island Cos.
+My favorite lettuce is Romaine and the variety that does best in the heat is called Parris Island Cos.
 I find this lettuce can actually handle quite a bit of sunlight and heat and it grows a little slower in my special microclimate area.

 Another variety I enjoy is a common Bibb variety called Buttercrunch.
 Most gardeners who grow lettuce are familiar with this lettuce and its great taste and I find it is one of the best year-round varieties you can grow.